bbc/device-discovery-pairing/document.md

 * Some LANs (e.g. in public settings, such as hotels) are configured to prevent direct peer to peer routing of IP packets, thereby preventing local discovery
 * Some LANs require you to authenticate yourself via a web page before granting the device access to other than the gateway, this can’t be done for devices that don’t support a web browser

-### 2. Linking devices, assuming they are connected to the internet[d][e]
+### 2. Linking devices, assuming they are connected to the internet

 A different characterisation of discovery / pairing is in the context of devices on different networks connected by the internet.
-At its simplest level this is about placing an entry in an internet connected remote database[f] linking the identifiers for two services or devices, and then allowing them to communicate using this remote mechanism.[g]
+At its simplest level this is about placing an entry in an internet connected remote database linking the identifiers for two services or devices, and then allowing them to communicate using this remote mechanism.
 Examples are HBBTV second screen framework from FI content, and some kinds of synchronised second screen applications such as those developed in NoTube and P2PNext.
 The "discovery" part is the out of band means of passing identifiers between the devices.

 Key features are: